julik/sylens/README.markdown

 ### Redistorting footage

 After all is done you might want to redistort either your whole comp or only the piece of CG that came to you from 3D (since it would have been rendered from the undistorted film back size).
-To redistort, plug your oversize plate into a copy of SyLens with the "mode" switch set to "redistort". *See to it that other settings - k, kcube - stay the same!*
+To redistort, plug your oversize plate into a copy of SyLens with the "output" switch set to "apply disto". *See to it that other settings - k, kcube - stay the same!*

 ### Cropping and bounding box